-Special Revenue Student Activity Fund: This is a Special Revenue Fund, which is a governmental fund type used to account for the financial resources received and held by each school to support co-curricular and extra-curricular student activities.
+Special Revenue Student Activity Fund: This is a fund used to account for the financial resources received and held by each school to support co-curricular and extra-curricular student activities.

-Special Revenue Federal Stimulus and Stabilization Fund: This is a Special Revenue Fund, which is a governmental fund type used to account for the financial resources of LEAs, MCVCs, and ESCs received through the federal government; most notably in regard to the Coronavirus Aid, Relief, and Economic Security (CARES) Act.
+Special Revenue Federal Stimulus and Stabilization Fund: This is a fund used to account for the financial resources of the Board received through the federal government; most notably in regard to the Coronavirus Aid, Relief, and Economic Security (CARES) Act.